 Now, just to be clear, one central return works if the doors inside your home are open all the time.
 But close the bedroom doors at night and you’ll starve the return and create a negative pressure environment, which sucks the outside air through little fissures and cracks.
 The unfiltered air can carry allergens and other unwelcomed particulates, tainting the overall air quality while deregulating temperature.
-This forces your HVAC unit to work double time, meaning higher bills.
+This forces your HVAC unit to work double time, leading to higher energy bills.

-You may be thinking, okay, so my HVAC system needs air balancing.
-But how?
+You may be thinking, "okay, so my HVAC system needs air balancing.
+But how?"
 This is where the real HVAC experts come in.
 Attempt what follows without the assistance of a trained professional and you’ll do more harm than good.

-How To Balance Forced Air Heating System?
+How To Balance A Forced Air Heating System?

 - Determine the system’s tonnage or heating output, which gives them the required total system airflow.

 - By using complex engineering calculations, allocate that number among the total number of rooms based on room size, location, fixtures in the room, etc..
 That will give them the airflow in each room.